chrisegerer/gnss_beacon/README.md

 In the infinite main loop, the function `location_service_update` is called continuously to check for new locations received and handles the idle state.

 ## Providing location data from PC
 New location data can be sent from PC via serial console.
+Baudrate is 115200, 1 stop bit, no parity, no flow control.

 Valid data range is
 - latitude: +/- 90.000000 deg
 - longitude: +/- 180.000000 deg